Michigan Baptists elect new executive director

 Business

-Officers elected include President Bill Hurt, pastor of Pleasant Hill Church, Columbus; First Vice President David Hayes, senior pastor of First Church Senatobia; Second Vice President Shane Freeman, pastor of Macedonia Church, Petal; Recording Secretary Michael Weeks, pastor of Pleasant Hill Church, Olive Branch; Associate Recording Secretary Will McNeese, Pastor, First Church, Polkville.
+Officers elected include President Bill Hurt, pastor of Pleasant Hill Church, Columbus; First Vice President David Hayes, senior pastor of First Church Senatobia; Second Vice President Shane Freeman, pastor of Macedonia Church, Petal; Recording Secretary Michael Weeks, pastor of Pleasant Hill Church, Olive Branch; and Associate Recording Secretary Will McNeese, Pastor, First Church, Polkville.

-Messenger Jacob Vollm, pastor of Grace Memorial Church in Gulfport, made a motion that the Mississippi Baptist Convention authorize a new method of cooperative giving for its churches, allowing churches the option to withhold funds from selected Southern Baptist Convention (SBC) entities without withdrawing from Cooperative Program support altogether.
+Messenger Jacob Vollm, pastor of Grace Memorial Church in Gulfport, made a motion that the Mississippi Baptist Convention authorize a new method of cooperative giving for its churches, allowing churches the option to withhold funds from selected Southern Baptist Convention entities without withdrawing from Cooperative Program support altogether.
 It was seconded from the floor.

 After discussion, another messenger made a motion to refer the original motion to the Mississippi Baptist Convention Board’s Executive Committee.
 That motion was approved by a two-thirds vote, which means the state’s executive committee will present a report on the issue at next year’s meeting.